Quezal17/StackOverflow_Analyzer/Spark/README.md

 ### Training Dataset

-This project uses a training dataset of 1000 questions written in `trainingDataset.txt` located in `Spark/Setup` directory.
-The Consumer read the data using JSON format and parse them into a Dataset.
+This project uses a training dataset of 1000 questions written in `trainingDataset.txt` and located in `Spark/Setup` directory.
+The Consumer reads the data using JSON format and parses them into a Dataset.

 ### Pipeline

-Before passing data to clustering algorithm, they are need to be prepared.<br>
+Before passing the data to clustering algorithm, they need to be prepared.<br>
 A <a href="https://spark.apache.org/docs/latest/ml-pipeline.html">Pipeline</a> is specified as a sequence of stages, and each one is either a **Transformer** or an **Estimator**.

 A **Transformer** is an abstraction that includes feature transformers and learned models.
 It implements a method **transform()**, which converts one DataFrame into another, generally by appending one or more columns.